luweizhang/chess-ai/model/README.md

 ## Deep Learning Model

-Code for training and executing a deep learning based chess evaluation function, adapting from a deep learning blog post by Erik Bern
+Code for training and executing a deep learning based chess evaluation function, adapted from a deep learning blog post by Erik Bern

 You can download games for training from http://www.ficsgames.org/download.html